 Here’s another comparison:

-Sony just doesn’t appear to have the software and processing to compete at this level in 2022.
+Sony just doesn’t appear to have the software and processing to compete at this level.
 But it does initially put up a convincing front in another area.

 The Sony Xperia 1 IV has an unusual approach to camera software.
 Its primary app is inspired by Sony’s Alpha cameras.
 There’s a “basic” mode that feels more like a standard camera app, and “priority” modes that make manual control easier to handle.
 Sony pairs this software with a physical shutter button that can be half-depressed to initiate focus – as in previous models in the range.